g5search/opex-runbook/docs/testing/smoke-testing.md

 ---

 ### RC Specific
-1. Does the new functiomnality work as expected?
+1. Does the new functionality work as expected?
 2. Are there any other areas impacted or affected by the release?
 3. Did the new functionality/enhancement introduce any new issues/bugs that need attention?